Kissa-Zehra/Fake-News-detection/README.md

 # 📰 Fake News Detection (Machine Learning Project)

-This project detects whether a given news article is **real or fake** using **Natural Language Processing (NLP)** and **machine learning classification models**.
+This project detects whether a given news article is **real or fake** using **Natural Language Processing (NLP)** and **machine learning classification models**
-It leverages text processing techniques and supervised learning to identify misinformation effectively.
+It leverages text processing techniques and supervised learning to identify misinformation effectively

 ---